Lima Memorial Health System Logo

 Considerations

 An increased appetite can be a symptom of different diseases.
-For example, it may be due to a mental condition or a problem with the endocrine gland.
+For example, it may be due to a mental condition or a problem with an endocrine gland.

 An increased appetite can come and go (intermittent), or it can last for long periods of time (persistent).
 This will depend on the cause.
 It does not always result in weight gain.